HadrienG2/subwoofer/README.md

 The benchmarks are single-threaded and use robust statistics, so they should tolerate mild background OS load like code editing or basic web browsing at a minimal accuracy cost.
-But if you can afford it, running them on a quiet machine will yield more reproducible results, if only due to lack of CPU frequency scaling caused by other CPU cores intermittently waking up.
+But if you can afford it, running them on a quiet machine will yield more reliable and reproducible results, among other things due to the lack of CPU frequency scaling caused by other CPU cores intermittently waking up.

-Other classic CPU microbenchmarking tips apply:
+If you have more time to set things up The Right Way (tm), other classic CPU microbenchmarking tips apply:

 - Laptops should be plugged in to an electrical outlet, as their CPU performance tends to vary wildly over time when operating on battery power.
-- OS and vendor performance/powersaving tunables should be set up for maximal performance, unless you are truly interested in benchmarking the powersaving algorithm of your specific machine (knowing that the exact algorithm varies depending on hardware, operating system, versions of CPU microcode and the various system software that adjusts CPU ACPI states...).
+- OS and vendor performance/powersaving tunables should be set up for maximal performance, unless you are truly interested in benchmarking the powersaving algorithm of your specific machine (knowing that this algorithm's detail can vary depending on hardware, operating system, versions of CPU microcode and the various system software that can adjusts CPU ACPI states...).
-- If maximal output reproducibility is desired, you should also disable "turbo" frequency scaling and set your CPU to constantly operate at its nominal frequency using tools like `intel_pstate`.
-As a bonus, this lets you to reliably convert the time-based measurements into cycle-based measurements.
-  But beware that this configuration also reduces the real-world applicability of your measurements.
+- If maximal output reproducibility is desired, you should also disable "turbo" frequency scaling and set your CPU to constantly operate at its nominal frequency.
+This can be done using tools like `intel_pstate`.
+In addition to making results more stable, this will let you more easily convert the time-based measurements you get out of the benchmark into cycle-based measurements.
+But the price to pay is that this configuration will also reduce the real-world applicability of your measurements, because most people actually run numerical code with CPU frequency scaling enabled...

 ## Running the benchmark